Hybrid-RACA: Hybrid Retrieval-Augmented Composition Assistance for Real-time Text Prediction: Introduction

 \section{Introduction}

-Retrieval-augmented approaches \citep{lewis2020retrieval, liu2022knowledge} have emerged as a powerful tool to boost Large Language Model (LLM) performance by incorporating external documents \citep{lewis2020retrieval, liu2022knowledge}.
-This integration enables models such as GPT-3 \citep{brown2020language} and ChatGPT to leverage additional contextual information, resulting in improved contextual understanding and reduced occurrence of hallucinations.
-However, retrieval-augmented LLMs can be slow and expensive to run due to the size of the model and the extra retrieval step they require, which can cause latency and limit its application in tasks requiring real-time responses, such as composition assistance.
+Large language models have become powerful tools in language processing and they are widely adopted across applications.
+When augmented with retrieved documents \citep{lewis2020retrieval, liu2022knowledge}, these models can generate more relevant and useful responses.
+However, the large size of these models and the additional retrieval step introduce significant computational overhead.
+This leads to increased latency and higher operational costs, limiting their effectiveness in real-time applications, such as composition assistance.

-Real-time composition assistance tools are designed to swiftly suggest next words or sentences to help users write faster, and therefore operate within tight latency budgets (typically in the order of 100ms or less).
-To avoid latency overheads for communicating to the cloud, these models are usually deployed on users' edge devices.
+Real-time \textit{composition assistance} tools are designed to swiftly suggest next words or sentences to help users write faster.
+These systems must operate within tight latency budgets, and they are frequently triggered as the user types.
+To minimize latency (including model inference latency and communication to the cloud) and to reduce costs, these models are usually deployed on users' edge devices.
 This imposes strict constraints on the model's size and capabilities, limiting the effectiveness of composition assistance.
-While recent advancements have enabled LLMs with 7B parameters \citep{touvron2023llama} to generate 5 tokens per second on a smartphone\footnote{\url{https://news.ycombinator.com/item?id=35171116}}, they still fall short in terms of achieving real-time responses for composition assistance.
-In addition, embedding a retrieval-augmentation module into the edge may not always be ideal because relevant documents are often stored in the cloud, such as in companies' cloud storage, and the retrieval process can introduce additional latency overhead.
+While recent advancements have enabled models such as Llama \cite{touvron2023llama} to run on smaller devices\footnote{\url{https://github.com/ggerganov/llama.cpp}}, they still fall short in terms of achieving real-time responses.